-How to achieve a clean home and without yelling.
-A clean home and no yelling you say.
+How to achieve a clean home without yelling.
+A clean home and no yelling, you say.
 The key is getting your kids to listen.

 Did you know you can stop yelling, which will help get your kids to listen?
 You want them to listen, but the more you yell at them, the less they will listen.